 Oprah told me soon after that my life would change, but I didn’t notice any changes at first.
 Then The Seat of the Soul came onto the New York Times Bestseller list.
 Oprah called again a few months later.
 “We are going to do another show on authentic power,” she told me.
 “Wonderful!”
 I replied, “I am looking forward to seeing it.”
 “No, Gary,” she laughed.
 “You are going to be ON it.”
 The show aired in April 1999.
 It was my first with an audience.
 The Seat of the Soul became Number One on the New York Times Bestseller list and stayed there three years.
 Oprah and I just recently discovered that I have been on The Oprah Winfrey Show more than any guest!
 This surprises and delights us both.

 Our first show has now been re-broadcast on OWN, the Oprah Winfrey Network, and this time with powerful new comments by Oprah.
 It touches me now even more deeply than the original.
 It helps me experience how deeply we are all connected, not only Oprah and I, but all of us.
 Oprah has also archived this show on her website – something that was not possible when we recorded it.
-Now you can see it in its entirety anytime anywhere.
-So here is this special show again, updated beautifully by Oprah.
-It will be archived only for a limited time.
-I hope you enjoy it and share it often while it is available.

 - Published: August 21, 2012